SC-FIT/KuBench/README.md

    ```

 3. **Restore the Database**

+   With database running in the cluster, you can restore the database from the dump file.
+The dump file is located in the
+`database` directory.
+For ease of use, a bash script is provided to restore the database.
+Script initialises the database
+to state with no data
    ```bash
    # This can be replaced by initialisation of your custom database
    chmod +x database/restore_db.sh  # (Optional) Set execute permissions